-There are families who have no boundaries or boundaries which are so diffuse as to be virtually nonexistent.
+There are families who have no boundaries or boundaries that are so spread out they seem virtually nonexistent.
 These families will automatically view nurses as members of the family unit and expect nurses to function as a full member of the family.
-In these circumstances, it is all the more important for the nurses to help the family establish boundaries by identifying those areas where it is inappropriate for the nurses to be involved even when invited, such as, in family arguments, decisions about family activities or even life style choices.
+In these circumstances, it is all the more important for the nurses to help the family establish boundaries by identifying those areas where it is inappropriate for the nurses to be involved even when invited.
+Examples include family arguments, decisions about family activities or even lifestyle choices.

 Becoming overly identified with the child or family can be a problem for nurses as well as the family.
-It is important for nurses to remain objective in order to execute their role with maximum efficiency and effectiveness.
-This is not intended to mean that the home care assignment is "just another job," but it is intended to emphasize that it is a job and should not become the nurse's life.
+It is important for nurses to remain objective in order to fulfill their role with maximum efficiency and effectiveness.
+This does not mean that the home care assignment is "just another job."
+However, the assignment is, in fact, a job and should not become the nurse's life.